dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ###II.A.
 Hadoop's Default Sorting Behavior

 Key points:
-* By default, hadoop performs a partial sort on mapper output keys, i.e. within each partition keys are sorted.
+* By default, Hadoop performs a partial sort on mapper output keys, i.e. within each partition keys are sorted.
 * By default, keys are sorted as strings.
     * When processing a mapper output record, first the partitioner decides which partition the record should be sent to.
     * In shuffle and sort stage, keys within a partition are sorted.